muratk5n/thirdwave/en/README.md

 On the residential / industrial division: homes would still receive CSP power through their tech operated by utilities, so people will benefit, there is no need to install an entire solar farm in their backyard.
-That's good; CSP's focus is massive scale, availability, this is where it shines (!)
+CSP's focus is massive scale, availability, and that's good, much benefit to derive from that, eg at night they use power stored in molten salt to run 24/7 something PV solar cannot.

 \#CSP \#Heliogen